Selling Luxury Retail

 Have A Treasure Trove.

-Your salespeople must have a million ways to develop trust and sell your product.
+Your salespeople must have many ways to develop trust and sell your product.
 The one-size-fits-all approach that might work for someone working in a fast-food restaurant will not work when selling luxury goods.
 Customers who purchase luxury goods have stronger personalities and are self-assured, and just like the most exclusive luxury goods, no two are ever alike.
 Use a proven selling system like SalesRX.com.

 Know All The Brands.

 Whether you sell cars or cashmere, the new luxury buyer is a player; their connections, brains, talent, or looks got them their money.
 Salespeople must notice the brands these customers are already wearing, from the Jimmy Choo shoes on their feet to the Omega Seamaster watch on their wrists.
-Luxury customers appreciate talking to people who know the difference in feel, smell, taste, and service.
+Luxury customers appreciate talking to people who know the differences in feel, smell, taste, and service.
 If they don’t sense this shared appreciation, luxury customers won’t respect any advice or goodwill-building the employee has to offer.